ashchan/ftpsync/README.md

 Note
 ===========

 FtpSync doesn't work for FTP server on Windows.
 Sorry Windows guys.
-I don't have a chance to test running it on Windows to sync to ftp server on Linux, either.
+I don't have a chance to test running it on Windows to sync to ftp server on *nix, either.

 It's extracted from my personal project, use it at your own risk.